scienceai/mesh-tree/README.md

 #### 4. Initialize DB

 We utilize LevelGraph (which is built on top of LevelDB) with the LevelGraph-N3 extension for storing and accessing the MeSH ontology as RDF N-triples.
-Run `npm run initdb` to stream the RDF data into the datastore.
+Run `npm run initdb` to stream the RDF data into the datastore. `PATH_TO_MESH_RDF` must be set as an environment variable, and is the location of the N-triples file.
+The database will be created at `./db`.

 ## Tests

-`npm test` runs Mocha tests.
+Run `npm run initdb-test` to load fixture data and `npm test` to run mocha tests.

 ## Usage